Subscribe to our new newsletter!

-Interestingly, Rodinal just celebrated its 120th birthday (as of this writing in 2011) and is the longest continually produced commercial developer in the world.
+Rodinal just celebrated its 127th birthday (as of this writing in 2018) and is the longest continually produced commercial developer in the world.

 P-Aminophenol (Rodinal like) Film Developer

-This is not a ‘classic’ fine grain developer in the true sense, having been often described as rather ‘honest’ with the grain!
-Rodinal's grain structure is more pronounced than other fine grain developers and very unique, producing beautiful photographs with great sharpness and fine detail.
+Rather ‘honest’ with the grain, Rodinal's grain structure is more pronounced than other fine grain developers and very unique, producing beautiful photographs with great sharpness and fine detail.
 If you can get over the more obvious grain pattern then this developer will create outstanding photographs with gorgeous, long creamy gradation, very clear shadow detail and, with its propensity for a strong compensating effect at the higher dilutions, smooth fine detailed highlights.
 It really is a great all rounder and, as I’ll show you soon, will develop pretty much any film with ‘stand’ development.